prasadnagarale123/amrut123/README.md

 # amrut123
-for git command demonstration as to be done
+for git command demonstration as to be done bt still it is not complited